-Today is the first day of a new quarter and a new set of 5 percent categories for the Chase Freedom card (one of my favorite credit cards).
-Although the Chase Freedom is technically a cash back card, if you have a Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred or Ink Plus card you can transfer points from your Freedom account into one of those accounts and then can transfer those points to various travel partners.
+Happy New Year!
+Today is also the first day of a new quarter and a new set of 5 percent categories for the Chase Freedom card (one of my favorite credit cards).
+Although the Chase Freedom is technically a cash back card, if you have a Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred or Ink Plus card you can transfer points from your Freedom account into one of those accounts and then can transfer those points to various Chase travel partners.

 Chase provides some clarification on what is included or excluded in each category.

-• Gas Stations: Does not include merchants that do not specialize in selling automotive gasoline; for example, truck stops, boat marinas, oil and propane distributors, and home heating companies.
+• Gas Stations: Merchants in the Gas Stations category sell automotive gasoline that can be paid for either at the pump or inside the station, and may or may not sell other goods or services at their location.
+Please note that some merchants that do not specialize in selling automotive gasoline are not included in this category, for example, truck stops, boat marinas, oil and propane distributors, and home heating companies.

 The 5% only applies to the first $1,500 spent on combined purchases each quarter.
-This means if you spend $1,500 on a combination of gas stations, internet/cable/phone services, Chase Pay, Android Pay, Apple Pay, Samsung Pay this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).
+This means if you spend $1,500 on a combination of gas stations, tolls and drugstores this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).

 Don’t Forget to Activate

 Please note, that in order to earn the 5% you must activate the offer each quarter (by text, email or other methods).
 If you have a Chase Freedom and have signed up for email reminders you should have already received an email asking you to activate this quarter’s categories.
 If you have not yet activated the 5% for this quarter, you can register now or any time during the registration period and earn the full 5% for the entire quarter retroactively.
-Registration for this current quarter ends on March 14, 2018.
+Registration for this 1st quarter of 2019 has already started and ends on March 14, 2019.

 How to Maximize the 5% Bonus

 This is a pretty easy quarter to maximize the bonus.
-If you were not planning on spending a total of $1,500 on your Chase Freedom at gas stations and internet/cable/phone services this quarter, you can maximize the bonus by buying gift cards at gas stations or prepaying your cable/internet/phone bills.
-The easiest way to maximize would be to use one of the digital wallets to earn 5% on everything.
+If you were not planning on spending a total of $1,500 on your Chase Freedom on gas stations, tolls and drugstores this quarter, you can maximize the bonus by buying gift cards at gas stations and drugstores.

 Overview of the Chase Freedom Credit Card